bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lidstone.md

 9. Was a leading authority on mathematical education and school-teaching in the twentieth century.
 10. Pioneered the idea of developing free mathematics teaching software to help students understand concepts.

 Born 11 December 1870, London, England.
-Died 12 May1952, Edinburgh, Scotland.
+Died 12 May 1952, Edinburgh, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lidstone/)